breakwa2333/jsproxy-onekey/README.md

 Result:
 Waiting for installing...
 Installing finished...
-Now you can access https://<Your IP>.Wildcard.DNS and enjoy.
+Now you can access https://YourIP.Wildcard.DNS and enjoy.
 ——————————————————————————————————————————————————————
 Example(3)
 Input: